-1. Mobile App Verticals
+1. Cost Per Mobile App Install Verticals

-An advertiser’s vertical is often the most important factor for determining CPI.
+An advertisers vertical is often the most important factor for determining CPI.
 With broader appeal comes a lower CPI, as Facebook ad costs fall when click-through rates and conversion rates increase.
 In the U.S., verticals like e-commerce tend to have a CPI between $0.50 and $3.00.
 Also, casual casino apps generally range from $2.00 to $15.00 CPI.
 In addition, MMORPG games will often see a CPI of +$20 on Facebook and Instagram.

 2. Creative Optimization

-The difference between optimized creative and poor-performing creative can cause a change in CPI of 10x or more.
+The difference between optimized creative and poor-performing creative can cause a change in the CPI of 10x or more.
 After introducing breakout ad creative that’s been rigorously tested, we’ve seen advertisers go from $80 CPI to $3.00 CPI in a matter of days.

 3. Workflow Automation and Rule-based Management

 Many Facebook advertisers take advantage of software to automate their workflow and manage ads with rule-based management.
-By using software to manage ads around the clock, advertisers can limit risk from ads that perform poorly.
-Also, they can more easily scale top-performing ads.
+By also using software to manage ads around the clock, advertisers can limit risk from ads that perform poorly.
+Finally, they can more easily scale top-performing ads.
 AdRules™ is a self-service platform that allows advertisers to automate their workflow and set up rule-based management of ads.